Indian Charlie: Stud record

 Among his other notable progeny, Indian Charlie is the sire of multiple stakes winners A. P. Indian, Conveyance, Bwana Charlie, Indian Firewater, Iindyanne, Mr. Nightlinger, My Pal Charlie, Pampered Princess, Roxy Gap, Two Trail Sioux, Zada Belle, as well as 2011 Robert B. Lewis Stakes winner Anthony's Cross and Jerome Stakes winner Adios Charlie.

 Indian Charlie is the grandsire (through Uncle Mo) of Nyquist, American Champion Two-Year-Old Colt and winner of the 2016 Kentucky Derby.

 For his career, Indian Charlie sired 83 black-type winners (8% from named foals of racing age) that included 29 graded/group winners and eight champions.
 His stud fee would climb to $75,000 by 2009 and his sales yearling average to more than $136,000.

 As a broodmare sire, he's been represented by 15 stakes-producing daughters whose progeny have earned more than $31 million.
 From all his daughters, he has been represented by 93 black-type winners that include 31 graded/group winners and six champions.
 Hot Rod Charlie, as of November 1, 2022 is Indian Charlie's leading earner as a broodmare sire with $5,556,720 in lifetime earnings.

+Recently Indian Charlie is known for being the damsire of Flightline, considered by many to be the greatest horse since Secretariat, through his daughter Feathered.

 Indian Charlie was euthanized at Airdrie Stud on December 15, 2011.
 The sixteen-year-old had been battling cancer.